dennisvdwaag/gpt4all-bot/README.md

-# Týr
+# GPT4ALL Bot

-Týr is the mission uploader for Viking PMC.
-This bot will be able to upload all .PBO files to the correct directory in the server.
+GPT4ALL Bot is a Discord bot which uses the GPT4ALL TS package to create conversations.
 ## Installation

-1. Install all packages for Týr with `npm i`.
+1. Install all packages for GPT4ALL Bot with `npm i`.
 2. Copy the `.env.dist` file to `.env` and fill in the blanks.
 3. Run `index.ts` with Node found in the root.
 ## Environment Variables